-Rose Joan Blondell (August 30, 1906 – December 25, 1979) was an American actress who performed in movies and on television for five decades as Joan Blondell.
+Rose Joan Blondell (August 30, 1906 – December 25, 1979) was an American actress who performed in movies and on television for half a century.
+She began her career in vaudeville.
 After winning a beauty pageant, Blondell embarked upon a film career.
-Establishing herself as a sexy wisecracking blonde, she was a pre-Code staple of Warner Brothers and appeared in more than 100 movies and television productions.
-She was most active in films during the 1930s, and during this time she co-starred with Glenda Farrell in nine films, in which the duo portrayed gold-diggers.
-Blondell continued acting for the rest of her life, often in small character roles or supporting television roles. ...more on Wikipedia
+Establishing herself as a sexy, wisecracking blonde, she was a pre-Code staple of Warner Bros. pictures, and appeared in more than 100 movies and television productions.
+She was most active in films during the 1930s, and during this time, she co-starred with Glenda Farrell in nine films, in which the duo portrayed gold diggers.
+Blondell continued acting in major film roles for the rest of her life, often in small character roles or supporting ...more on Wikipedia

 Age: Dec. at 73 (1906-1979)